 Checking the purity of honey is not as easy as shown by many websites.
 They show simple tests like water test, thumb test, burn test, drop on cloth test, hexagon on the bottom test, Ant test, dog test etc…Let’s know How to check if honey is pure.

 These conventional tests examine only the Physical nature of honey.
 That is why most of the adulterant passes these tests easily.
 These tests are unreliable and misleading.
-It may give both false-positive result and false-negative result.
+It may give both false-positive and false-negative results.

-Just imagine If the purity testing is that easy. then why is honey adulteration so common. consider this:
+Just imagine If the purity testing is that easy. then why is the honey adulteration so common.